- There is a difference between post-licensing and continuing education.

 licenses.
 The delivery method is by live-classroom only.
 If

-you have a salespersons license, don't fall under any of the situations
+you have a salespersons license and don't fall under any of the situations

-need to take post-licensing to renew your license.
+need to take post-licensing during your first year of licensing.
 Post-licensing is

 mandatory for ORIGINAL licensees only.